What we know (and don't know) about the arrest of US Olympic champion Brittney Griner in Russia - Local News 8

 By Holly Yan, CNN

-It’s still not clear exactly when US basketball star Brittney Griner was arrested or where she is now.
+Weeks after US basketball star Brittney Griner was arrested in Russia, it’s still not clear where she’s being held.

-Griner, 31, is a championship-winning player with the WNBA’s Phoenix Mercury and spends her offseasons playing for the Russian team UMMC Ekaterinburg.
+Griner, 31, is a championship-winning player with the WNBA’s Phoenix Mercury who spends her offseasons playing for the Russian team UMMC Ekaterinburg.

+Russian authorities have accused Griner of smuggling significant amounts of a narcotic substance.

-Now, the mystery surrounding her detainment in Russia has come to symbolize the growing tensions between the US and Russia during Russia’s continued invasion of Ukraine.
+Now, the mystery surrounding her detainment in a country she’s worked in for years has come to symbolize the growing tensions between the US and Russia during Russia’s continued invasion of Ukraine.

 Here’s what we know (and don’t) about what happened to the two-time Olympic champion: